khourious/vgapONT/README.rst

 This repository contains scripts and files to run the bioinformatic analysis of whole genome sequencing of viruses.

-Until now, this workflow was developed and tested for working with CHIKV and ZIKV <ZIBRAproject> and SARS-CoV-2 <ARTICnetwork> <FIOCRUZ-IOC> primer schemes. **Tests with other primer schemes should be performed.**
+Until now, this workflow was developed and tested for working with CHIKV and ZIKV ´´ZIBRAproject´´ and SARS-CoV-2 ´´ARTICnetwork´´ ´´FIOCRUZ-IOC´´ primer schemes. **Tests with other primer schemes should be performed.**

 -----------------------
 Setting up the pipeline